marcol13/marcol13/README.md

 </div>

-## About me
+## 🤓 About me

-👨‍💻 My name is Marcin and I am Software Developer stationed in Poland 🇵🇱
+👨‍💻 My name is Marcin and I am Software Engineer stationed in Poland 🇵🇱

 👨‍💼 Currently working as a Frontend Developer in [@PSNC](https://www.linkedin.com/company/poznan-supercomputing-and-networking-center/mycompany/)